SixLabors/ImageSharp.Interactive/src/ImageSharp.Interactive/README.md

 using SixLabors.ImageSharp.PixelFormats;
 ```

-Create and diplay an image, this extension registers formatters for the `Imaqge` type.
+Create and diplay an image, this extension registers formatters for the `Image` type.

 ```csharp --project
 var image = new Image<Rgba32>(100, 100);